aleburbridge/531-Bot/README.md

 To get your current maxes without having to open up the python file, type `1rm` !![1rm](https://i.imgur.com/msBwILP.png)

-I believe it would be a great service to the world if nobody ever had to read anything Jim Wendler has written (especially his 5/3/1 "book").
+I believe it would be a great service to the world if nobody ever had to read anything Jim Wendler has written (especially his 5/3/1 "book") Hopefully this tool is a suitable replacement for you.
 Enjoy the bot and enjoy your gains